Older Adult Self-Neglect

 - Inadequate or inconsistent sleep

-How To Respond to Older Adult Self-Neglect: APS
+How To Report Older Adult Self-Neglect

+APS offices provide social services, such as personal care and emergency shelter, to abused, neglected, or exploited older adults.
+They also work with vulnerable adults with disabilities or mental illness.
 To find the APS office near you, see the National Adult Protective Services Association, which provides a list of APS offices nationwide.

-Responding to Older Adult Self-Neglect: Power of Attorney (POA)
+Responding To Older Adult Self-Neglect: Power of Attorney (POA)

-For more information on Powers of Attorney, see FindLaw's "Help a Loved One Make a Power of Attorney."
+For more information on powers of attorney, see FindLaw's Help a Loved One Make a Power of Attorney.

-Responding to Older Adult Self-Neglect: Conservatorship or Guardianship
+Responding To Older Adult Self-Neglect: Conservatorship or Guardianship

 - Suffers from diminished mental capacity